Alfresco/docs-alfresco/content-accelerator/latest/configure/admin-guide.md

 The Attribute Search section covers the configuration of the property-based search form.
 To configure, for each type in the selected form:

-1. Toggle the "Enabled" switch under Attribute Search Controls
+1. Toggle the "Enabled" switch under Attribute Search Controls.

-2. Configure the default sort attribute
+2. Configure the default sort attribute.

-3. Configure sort attribute and order
+3. Configure sort attribute and order.

-4. Configure whether to allow search on all versions, which determines whether all versions or just the current version are brought back in the search results
+4. Configure whether to allow search on all versions, which determines whether all versions or just the current version are brought back in the search results.

+  > Search on all versions will only work for ACS documents that utilize the Chain Versionable Module.
+Out of the box, this is only the `Controlled Document` and `Quality Document` types that are included in Policy and Procedure Accelerator.
+If search on all versions is configured for a type that does not use Chain Versioning, the slider will appear but will not search across versions when enabled.

-5. If search on all versions is allowed, select whether it should be the default method
+5. If search on all versions is allowed, select whether it should be the default method.

 #### Search Results